Cenizo

 Maintenance

-Little maintenance required.
+Drought tolerant, little maintenance required.
 A grouping makes a good screen.
-Does not respond well to shearing.
-Winter: Prune older shrubs if more fullness is desired.
+Prune older shrubs if more fullness is desired.
 Susceptible to cotton root rot if kept too moist.
 Provide well drained soil.
 Do not fertilize and do not overwater.
-Propagation: Seed, Semi-hardwood cuttings, Softwood cuttings.
+Although its native distribution in Texas is the Rio Grande Plain, Chihuahuan Deserts, and Edwards Plateau Ecoregions, it has become a popular plant in gardens throughout the state.
+Growing outside of its native range may take some extra care.
+Native habitat: ditches, ravines, depression, hillsides, arid regions.

 References